oracle-livelabs/oci/oci-cis-landing-zone/03-configure-variables/configure.md

 ### Object Storage

 Leaving the _Enable Object Storage bucket_ checkbox selected will create an Object Storage Bucket in the AppDev compartment of the Landing Zone.
-This is largely as a demonstration of where generic application data should reside in the Landing Zone compartment structure.
+This is largely as a demonstration of where application data should reside in the Landing Zone compartment structure.

-Leave the box checked for this lab.
+Leave the box checked.
+In the future, uncheck it to prevent a bucket from being created with the Landing Zone.

 ![Object Storage Option](images/object_storage.png "Object Storage Bucket Checkbox")